7i10/temp-repo/README.md

 ## Purification pipeline
 ![more](asset/pipeline_r.png)

+All code run on NVIDIA L40 with cuda 12.4

 ## Citation
 Consider cite us if you find our paper is useful in your research :).